front-end-intermediate/DOM-Scripting/readme.md

 An API (Application Programming Interface) is a set of subroutine definitions, communication protocols, and tools for building software.
 In general terms, it is a set of clearly defined methods of communication among various components.
 A good API makes it easier to develop a computer program by providing all the building blocks, which are then put together by the programmer.

-To start off we'll use `XMLHttpRequest()` and then graduate to more modern browser APIs.
+To start off we'll use `XMLHttpRequest()` and then graduate to a more modern browser API.

 Making AJAX requests with the `XMLHttpRequest()` method, often referred to as `XHR`, is a three step process: